How It All Started

 He has become a very popular little boy and everywhere we go people love to see him.
 They may not remember my name, but they all yell out “Hi Georgie”.

 I hope this article helps to explain the importance of good health and the vital role a trained service dog can be.
+That is why we make our own healthy food for Georgie.

 Many people, as we have, can train a dog to become a service dog.
 It depends on the dog of course and your ability and knowledge.
 You may not need to hire a trainer, depending on the service he has to perform.
 There is a lot of information on the internet that will show you how.

 With all the years of writing articles and doing research and my wonderful educational and business opportunities, I knew it was something we could do.
-I love Georgie and he loves me.